pylakey/aiotdlib/README.md

 > This wrapper is actual for **[TDLib v1.7.6 (d4dc4f2)](https://github.com/tdlib/td/commit/d4dc4f2a50f39b1c05efd955a6e9de0db2b197bc)**
 >
-> This package includes prebuilt TDLib binaries for macOS and Ubuntu 20.
+> This package includes prebuilt TDLib binaries for macOS and Debian Buster.
 > You can use your own binary by passing `library_path` argument to `Client` class constructor.
 Make sure it's built from [this commit](https://github.com/tdlib/td/commit/d4dc4f2a50f39b1c05efd955a6e9de0db2b197bc).
 Compatibility with other versions of library is not guaranteed.

 ## Features